SundousKanaan/Close-Captions/README.md

 ---

-# Evaluatie
+# Last Evaluatie

-There is no bad test because it is possible to learn from feedback to improve the work.
-I will work on learning feedback about my own work and feedback from others that is suitable for my work to try.

-I will work on the following points:
+The test we did was very informative and useful and accordingly I have the following list to check out:

-- Trying to create illustrations that can capture the ironic feeling of a sentence.✅
+- Create illustrations that can capture different emotions, both obvious and hidden. ✅
-- Providing illustrations at the beginning to explain the likely feeling.✅
+- Indicating the expected purpose of the illustrations from the outset, so that it is easy to recognize their purpose as soon as they are glimpsed. ✅
-- Use a single translation sentence instead of a double translation.✅
+- Use a single translation sentence instead of a double translation. ✅
 - Using the experience of zooming in and out to convey the feeling of tension at that moment. ✅
-- Making clear the inner feeling of the speaker (if they claim a different feeling from the way they speak).✅
+- Making clear the inner feeling of the speaker (if they claim a different feeling from the way they speak). ✅
-- Playing with text to improve interaction with the scene.✅
+- Playing with text to improve interaction with the scene. ✅
-- Adding invisible sounds to the scene in a way that is not disruptive while watching.
+- Adding invisible sounds to the scene in a way that is not disruptive while watching. ✅
+- Enhance the sfeer feeling while watching. ✅
+- Clarifying what is invisible or outside the frame of the screen, which may cause a sudden change in the mood of the characters. ✅

+Nice to have:

+- Add vibration to a device close to the user.
+- Animation for illustrations.
+- Trying to make the sound effect different according to the cause, not just its intensity